lskatz/SneakerNet/paper/paper.md

 ## Configuration

 SneakerNet is highly configurable as described in the installation documentation.
+There are many configurations.
+Two categories of configuration are highlighted here.

 For some genera, SneakerNet comes packaged with some recommended configurations (e.g., _Salmonella_ or _Legionella_), and an example genus with all options commented.
 These options include the minimum coverage needed for a sample to pass QC